BradleyA/Linux-admin/github-repository-traffic/README.md

 ### Install

-To install, follow these steps.
+To download your GitHub repositories traffic history, follow these steps.
 Use git to pull or clone these scripts into a directory.
 If you do not have git then enter; "sudo apt-get install git" if using Ubuntu.
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

 1) Change to the /tmp directory and download/clone the files to your system ([see Download Files](https://github.com/BradleyA/Linux-admin/blob/master/github-repository-traffic/README.md#download-files)).